Maybe You Should Rethink That "Game-Changing" New AI Feature

 As a product builder, sometimes the boldest move is choosing not to pursue the next big thing.

-Now, in our case we ended up moving forward with the AI writing assistant.
+Now, in our case we ended up moving forward with the AI assistant.
 But there are plenty of features to which our team ends up saying "no" or "not right now."
 Applying a critical lens in a consistent way allows you to weigh the opportunity costs and determine the best path forward for your company.

 Before investing valuable team time and resources into building a feature, pause to reflect on company goals and customer needs.
 Resist groupthink and stand firm in the face of external pressures and distractions.
 It takes strength to do this.
 But doing so will allow you to focus on investing in the features that will deliver real value and make the greatest impact.